-We talked before about how you, or anyone else at your business, shouldn’t lose their cool when replying to reviews.
-It’s embarrassing, and it will more than like damage your business’ reputation.
+We talked before about how you, or anyone else in your business, shouldn’t lose their cool when replying to reviews.
+It’s embarrassing, and it will more than damage your business’ reputation.
 But you should take it a step further.

 Be extra polite and professional when replying to bad reviews.
 The worse the review, the more polite you become.
 If the reviewer isn’t being polite, you might have grounds for the removal of the review.
 But if you don’t, just keep on being your most polite self.

 A little sympathy goes a long way in life, and there’s no reason to be any different when it comes to online reviews.
 If you have a reason to say that you’re sorry, do it.
 Even if you don’t have a reason to be sorry, or if you did nothing wrong, you can still say that you’re sorry the customer had a bad experience.

 Connecting with people on the most basic level is a great way to handle bad reviews.
 Sometimes it takes more than just saying that you’re sorry to do it.
 But a “sorry” is always a good start.